Program Details

 Resources

 The fellowship utilizes the facilities of the Cecil G. Sheps Center for Health Services Research, a multidisciplinary research unit of The University of North Carolina.
 The Center’s most valuable resource is the many faculty, fellows, and staff that create a dynamic interdisciplinary environment that focuses on studies of timely policy-relevant health care services questions.
-The Sheps Center and clinical departments provide logistical support for fellows – offices, computers, library services, and administrative assistance.
+The Sheps Center and clinical departments provide logistical support for fellows – workspace, computers, library services, and administrative assistance.

 Financial Support